From carbon management strategies to implementation: Modeling and physical simulation of CO2 pipeline infrastructure -- a case study for Germany: Discussion

 \section{Discussion}

 This study has developed a method for comprehensive assessment of future CO$_2$ pipeline systems by integrating energy systems modeling with physical pipeline simulation.
-The method was validated by applying it to a case study for Germany.
+The combination out of energy system scenario data (Langfristzenarien III) and physical simulation with MINTH bridges a research gap between the system-focused approach of energy system modeling and the physical, engineering-based modeling of pipeline systems.
+The strengths of this methodology are: \begin{itemize} \item The use of projected future CO$_2$ emissions based on energy system scenarios, which are aligned with climate targets and economic development. \item The site-specific resolution, which specifies actual distances, thereby enables concrete cost estimates and also relates to actual industrial facilities and their emissions. \item Aligning pipeline routes with existing infrastructure (the natural gas network), which offers advantages during implementation. \item Detailed analysis of the physical conditions within the pipelines, taking into account impurities, elevation differences, temperature and pipeline diameters. \item Determining locations for pumps to ensure safe operation in dense phase. \item Estimating system costs. \end{itemize} the use of projected future CO2 emissions based on energy system scenarios, which are thus aligned with climate targets.
+The site-specific resolution, which specifies actual distances, thereby enables concrete cost estimates and also relates to actual industrial facilities and their emissions.
+Aligning pipeline routes with existing infrastructure (the gas network), which offers advantages during implementation Detailed analysis of the physical conditions within the pipelines, taking into account impurities, elevation differences, and temperature.
+Determining locations for pumps to ensure safe operation during the compression phase The method was applied to a case study for Germany.
 It examined the design and characteristics of a prospective CO$_2$ pipeline network for the year 2045.
 While the analysis provides insights into the spatial structure and potential scale of such a network and validates the method developed, the single topology and scenario calculated is not a sufficient basis for infrastructure planning.
 In the following, we discuss ways forward to extend the analysis towards a more comprehensive basis for infrastructure planning and carbon management strategy development.

 In this case study, we assumed that offshore storage capacity has no limitations, neither with regard to total sequestration volume nor with regard to sequestration rates.
 Storage availability can, however, become an important bottleneck.
 At present, there are no operational storage projects in Germany, and it remains uncertain whether the capacities of already announced storage projects in the EU will be sufficient to accommodate the projected volumes \cite{InternationalAssociationofOil&GasProducers.2025}.
 The geological storage potential appears to be adequate, and this also applies to large parts of the German onshore area, but the actual deployment is uncertain.
 In light of the recent Carbon Storage and Transport Act (KSpTG), which enables onshore storage, future studies should explicitly include onshore storage options in Germany and assess the storage capacities at a European scale \cite{FederalGovermentGermany.2025}.